YisenWang/symmetric_cross_entropy_for_noisy_labels/README.md

 - Keras 2.2.2

 ## Usage

-Simply run the code by: python3 train_models.py
+Simply run the code by python3 train_models.py

+It can config with dataset, model, epoch, batchsize, noise_rate, symmetric or asymmetric type noise